samhiggie/DatacardCreator/README.md

 - Set the bin boundaries for the rolling variable like so: `myAnalysisCategory.rollingBins = [HistogramLowEdge,bin_edge_1,bin_edge_2,bin_edge_3,...HistogramHighEdge]`
 - set the reconstructionvariables and bins the same way with `reconstructionVariable` and `reconstructionBins`

 ## Utilities
 Contains various utility things for the data card creator, the loader and unroller.

+## CreateDatacard.py

+## Disclaimer
+This code is thorough, but not particularly efficient.
+I am working on increasing the efficiency, but until such time, I find it best to run these commands in a tmux session.
+I also, unfortunately do not have much better advice for you than to use as many cores and resources as you resonably can in tmux to get the run time down, and hadd the files together at the end.
+You may also see in some random assorted scripts left around the repository, and from some configurations I've included, my attempts at parallelization inside of tmux.

+If you have any ideas or improvements, I would love for the use of this tool to extend beyond me, so let me know or open a PR.